Commander Coleman Stryker

 Despite having the tools for a caster/warlock kill, do not get too tempted about it; veteran players will hardly be surprised by Stryker's abilities.
 If you want an all-out assassin caster, instead go for Stryker2.
 Stryker1 can play scenario very nicely, boosting the defensive capabilities of his forces, and supporting the ranged elements very well.
 His feat is the golden standard for an attrition caster: reduce the losses you'll receive from an enemy attack or counter-attack, and outlast your opponent in the scrum.

-- Stryker likes both Colossals (the Hurricane and the Stormwall) because they are as tough as they come.
-The Stormwall also comes with lightning pods and board control tools, while the Hurricane is an extremely resilient arc node for his pop&drop run
+- Hurricane and Stormwall - The brickiest brick list out there.
+Stryker can pump them up with Arcane Shield, plus under his feat removing one can be a challenge even for the heaviest gunlines and brawlers.
+The Stormwall comes with lightning pods and board control tools, while the Hurricane is an extremely resilient arc node for his pop&drop run.

-- Lancer - perfect for distributing support spells on frontline troops, and positioning his Earthquake.
+- Lancer - Your cheaper arc node, perfect for distributing support spells on frontline troops, and positioning his Earthquake.
 Get within 5", and the hit on the target is virtually guaranteed.

 - Ironclad - Cheap and effective heavy, which can spare focus for Stryker by doing the knockdown with its Tremor attack.

-- Got even more spare points?
-Ol' Rowdy is his extremely focus efficient signature jack.
+- Ol' Rowdy - His extremely focus efficient character jack.
+As it won't lock you out of themes, take it, whereever you'll need a solid brawler.
 The bond is more or less a trap, as it makes the jack an AOE magnet - something you want to avoid with a caster like Stryker.

-- Charger - 1 focus from Stryker will completely fill up his guns, making it an excellent, cost-effective way of killing, or seriously wounding knocked down casters
+- Charger - 1 focus from Stryker will completely fill up his guns, making it an excellent, cost-effective way of killing, or seriously wounding knocked down casters.
+As you'll rarely have spare FOCUS, consider bringing a Squire, or Sylys Wyshnalyrr, a Journeyman Warcaster (for a second Arcane Shield), or Strangewayes to ease the FOCUS burden.

 - Centurion - an unchargeable ARM 21 on the front is scary - now, how about buffing it up to ARM 29 for a round?

-- Gun Mage Captain Adept or Taryn di la Rovissi both provide Shadow Fire to let his pop and drops get better lines.
+- Gun Mage Captain Adept (or Taryn di la Rovissi as free mercenary) - Both provide Shadow Fire to let his pop and drops get better lines.

 Drawbacks and Downsides